 Awards and achievements include graduating from Leadership Springfield’s Class 25, being named one of 417 Magazine’s “20 Under 30” in 2010 and the “Big Sister of the Year” in 2005.

 Program Director- Ronald McDonald Care Mobile: Mindy Muñoz

 Mindy Muñoz has served as the Program Director for the Ronald McDonald Care Mobile, fondly known as the “Tooth Truck”, since 2007.
 She is responsible for the overall operations and day-to-day relationships for our mobile dental clinic.

 Mindy’s personal mission is to continue in a career that has the potential to impact thousands of lives.
 She previously spent five years administering all aspects of a medical facility caring for roughly 10,000 patient-visits a year in Rio Bravo, Mexico through the “Hands Together Ministry”, the Methodist Church’s largest foreign mission site serving Mexican people through onsite facilities, rural communities, local health facilities and in-home care.
 She led over 40 missions each year involving more than 1,500 volunteers.
 One of the administrators Mindy worked with refers to her as the “Pied Piper of Rio Bravo”.

 After first meeting in Mexico, Mindy and her husband, Ivan, were married in 2008.
-They enjoy kid-friendly activities with their two children and participating in community events celebrating the Hispanic culture in their free time.
+They enjoy kid-friendly activities with their three children and participating in community events celebrating the Hispanic culture in their free time.

 Project Manager: Amber Price